 The specific restructuring measures and associated estimated costs are based on the Company's best judgments under prevailing circumstances.
-The Company believes that the restructuring reserve balance is adequate to carry out the restructuring activities formally identified and committed to as of June 28, 2003, and anticipates that all actions related to these liabilities will be completed within a 12-month period.
+The Company believes that the restructuring reserve balance is adequate to carry out the restructuring activities formally identified and committed to as of September 27, 2003, and anticipates that all actions related to these liabilities will be completed within a 12-month period from the date the restructuring actions were taken.